The returning workforce of company alumni is an untapped source of talent.

-As our client’s business mix evolved the talent needs also needed to evolve and be in line to drive the organization- wide change.
-Pontoon’s supply chain currently stood at 80 active suppliers across our MSP program.
+As our customer’s business mix evolved, the talent needs also needed to evolve and be in line to drive the organisation- wide change.

 Our team got to work on building a returning worker programme for our global customer.

 We worked with our technology partner to co-build a mobile-friendly, automated recruitment tool.

 With the use of SMS technology and AI, our team also built in a full engagement lifecycle for the talent pool.

 Another key element of the implementation was the hiring of Talent Consultants in addition to the wider MSP programme team.

 The Talent Consultants job is to constantly engage with the talent pipeline and proactively follow up with the MSP Direct programme team to share top candidate profiles, work closely with the separate lines of business across the programme to build on their staffing strategies and ensure the returning workers are part of all team’s sourcing strategy.